Automated Biking Network Planning

 • access to workplaces (and commerce, community, entertainment, etc.);

-• health benefits (cardiovascular, obesity, diabetes, etc.);
+• health benefits (cardiovascular, metabolic, mental, etc.);

 • economic impact on commerce;